 Kulis’ expertise in machine learning, along with his research in computer vision systems and other applications, brought him to BU last fall and has earned him the University’s inaugural Peter J. Levine Career Development Professorship, which will be awarded annually to rising junior faculty in the electrical and computer engineering department.
 The professorship’s three-year stipend will support scholarly and laboratory work.
 It was established by a gift from Peter J. Levine (ENG’83), a partner at the Silicon Valley venture capital firm Andreessen Horowitz and a part-time faculty member at Stanford University’s Graduate School of Business.

 Kulis is a rising star in the machine learning field and the Levine professorship speaks to BU’s recognition of his achievements thus far, says Kenneth R. Lutchen, dean of ENG, and is a commitment to helping Kulis build on his world-class research and teaching.

-Lutchen adds that Kulis, who also received a 2015 National Science Foundation Faculty Early Career Development (CAREER) Award for research into machine learning systems, will be a critical faculty member of ENG’s new master’s degree specialization in data analytics.
+Lutchen adds that Kulis, who earlier this year also received a National Science Foundation Faculty Early Career Development (CAREER) Award for research into machine learning systems, will be a critical faculty member of ENG’s new master’s degree specialization in data analytics.